-Below you’ll find a collection of our favourite art books, across a range of games, movies, comics, manga and anime that will be sure to surprise and delight.
+From Dungeons & Dragons to The Mandalorian, you can find a collection of our favourite art books, across a wide range of video games, movies, comics, manga and anime, which will be sure to surprise and delight.

 Inside, you’ll find stunning illustrations of key moments from the game as well as an array of detailed artwork on mythical creatures from Fenyx‘s world.
 If you’re a big fan of Greek mythology, you’ll deeply appreciate the way the artists have brought creatures from myth and legend to life not only in the game, but in this art book.

-Dark Horse Books’ trilogy of The Legend of Zelda hardcovers are some of the best video game companion books ever, but I want to give a specific shoutout to Art and Artifacts.
+Dark Horse Books’ trilogy of The Legend of Zelda hardcovers are some of the best video game companion books ever, but we want to give a specific shoutout to Art and Artifacts.

 This collection covers everything from the original The Legend of Zelda, all the way up to 2015’s Tri Force Heroes, and chock full of art work, including character designs and promo pieces.
 It even has sprite turnarounds, and those super detailed art pieces that would appear in instruction booklets (remember those?).